The Benefits of Petals: Hibiscus (Sour Tea)

 1. Antioxidant Content

 The pigments in hibiscus, known as anthocyanins, are likely responsible for its impressive antioxidant properties.
-Two principal pigments, delphinidin-sambubioside, and cyanidin-sambubioside, give the plant its pink or red color.
+Two principal pigments, delphinidin-sambubioside, and cyanidin-sambubioside, give the plant pink or red.
 [3]

 Antioxidants are crucial to our health as they counteract harmful molecules called free radicals, which can damage our cells.
-The rich antioxidant content of hibiscus prevents the damage and diseases caused by free radicals buildup.
+The rich antioxidant content of hibiscus prevents damage and diseases caused by buildup of free radicals.

 One study has shown that hibiscus can lower oxidative stress and increase antioxidant levels in the blood, benefitting individuals with Marfan syndrome.
 [4]